 The Minister for Planning may ask the Commission to carry out a public hearing in relation to a development application or any other planning matter at any time.

 The Commission will give advanced notice of the date, time and location of the public hearing and invite interested people to register to speak at the public hearing.

 Following a public hearing, the Commission will prepare and then publish on its website a report containing recommendations to the Minister.

 If the Commission holds a public hearing, appeal rights may be affected in respect of the development application or planning matter subject to the public hearing.

 The Commission will carry out a separate two stage public hearing for some State significant development applications (see below).

 The Commission is currently reviewing its guidelines for public hearings.

-The two stage public hearing will only apply to certain State significant development applications after 1 March 2018.
+A multi-stage public hearing will only apply to certain State significant development applications after 1 March 2018.